-Ahh, good ‘ole vitamin D — one of the most versatile and important vitamins.
+So what about this vitamin is vital?
 When combined with calcium, vitamin D promotes calcium absorption, helps maintain bone health, and is crucial for bone growth and remodeling.
 Adequate levels of vitamin D can prevent rickets in children and help protect adults from osteoporosis.
-Vitamin D is also important for regulation of cell growth, neuromuscular and immune function, and reduction of inflammation.
+In addition, adequate levels of vitamin D can prevent osteomalacia, where bones soften due to lack of mineralization (which is a process that requires sufficient levels of vitamin D).
+Vitamin D is also key for regulation of cell growth, neuromuscular and immune function, and reduction of inflammation.
 Many genes that regulate cell growth, differentiation, and cell life cycle are also regulated in part by vitamin D.

-Those who cannot get adequate sun exposure may consider the use of a vitamin D supplement.
-People with serious deficiencies may be prescribed weekly doses of up to 50,000 units (I.U.) until their levels are corrected.
-It appears that at nutritional doses, D2 and D3 supplements are equally effective.
+Those who can’t get enough sun exposure may consider the use of a vitamin D supplement.
+It appears that at standard doses, D2 and D3 supplements are equally effective.
 At high doses though, D3 may be more effective than D2.
 Speaking with your health care provider again can help you decide which supplement is best for you.
-The current recommended intake of vitamin D, as established by the Institute of Medicine, is as follows:
+The current recommended daily intake of vitamin D, as established by the Institute of Medicine, is as follows:

 Unfortunately, very few foods in nature contain vitamin D. Most vitamin D in the American diet comes from fortified foods such as cereal or milk.
-For example, cow’s milk in the U.S. is fortified with 100 I.U. per cup.
-Fatty fish and fish liver oils are also good natural sources.
+For example, cow’s milk and plant-based milks can be fortified with vitamin D in the United States.
+Fatty fish and fish liver oils (especially cod liver oil) are also good natural sources.
 Small amounts of vitamin D may also be found in beef liver, cheese, egg yolks, and some types of mushrooms.